microscotch/restricted-docker-registry/README.md

 # restricted-registry

-This repository holds a system design to prevent
+This repository demonstrate a restricted docker registry designs to prevent users to:
-* push more than one time a tag
+* push a tag more than one time
 * push tag latests
-* push into a repository not matching apache
+* push a into a repository not matching a given path

 ## Architecture